rust-lang/rust-forge/src/libs/maintaining-std.md

 Breaking changes should be avoided when possible.
 [RFC 1105] lays the foundations for what constitutes a breaking change.
 Breakage may be deemed acceptable or not based on its actual impact, which can be approximated with a [`crater`] run.

+#### Managing breakage

+There are strategies for mitigating breakage depending on the impact.

-For changes where the value is high and the impact is high too, there are strategies for minimizing the impact:
+For changes where the value is high and the impact is high too:

 - Using compiler lints to try phase out broken behavior.

+If the impact isn't too high:

+- Looping in maintainers of broken crates and submitting PRs to fix them.

+#### Trait impls break things

-The following sections outline some kinds of breakage that may not be obvious just from the change made to the standard library.
+The following sections outline some kinds of breakage from new trait impls that may not be obvious just from the change made to the standard library.

-#### Inference breaks when a second generic impl is introduced
+##### Inference breaks when a second generic impl is introduced

 Rust will use the fact that there's only a single impl for a generic trait during inference.
 This breaks once a second impl makes the type of that generic ambiguous.
 Say we have: